alexteghipco/brainSurfer/README.md

 # brainSurfer
-brainSurfer is a useful MATLAB toolbox for visualizing brain data in surface space that places emphasis on customization.
-It features the ability to create and visualize 3D or 2D statistical brain maps, to modulate the transparency of statistical maps using other statistical maps, to overlay multiple surface maps on top of each other, and a host of other tools that include a powerful cluster editor and colormap editor.
+brainSurfer is a MATLAB toolbox for visualizing brain data in surface space that places emphasis on customization.
+It features the ability to create and visualize 3D or 2D statistical brain maps, to modulate the transparency of statistical maps using other statistical maps, to overlay multiple surface maps on top of each other, and a host of other tools that include cluster and colormap editors.
+Currently, brainSurfer assumes the files you would like to visualize on a surface are encoded in NIFTI format. brainSurfer can also help you to transform volume space files into surface space.
+It achieves this using the registration fusion approach documentated in: Wu J, Ngo GH, Greve DN, Li J, He T, Fischl B, Eickhoff SB, Yeo BTT.
+Accurate nonlinear mapping between MNI volumetric and FreeSurfer surface coordinate systems, Human Brain Mapping 39:3793–3808, 2018.
+Code for this procedure is redistributed with brainSurfer, and the original code can be found here: https://github.com/ThomasYeoLab/CBIG.

 *NOTE* This software is provided as is with no guarantee of any kind.
-I built it to display some brains for me, and while I've tried to make it as user-friendly as possible, it's still in the process of  being updated, and may not work on your machine/setup.
-While the code has been updated to (in theory) suppport Windows OS, it has only been debugged on macOS Mojave and in MATLAB (2016 - 2018).
+We built it to display some brains for us, and while we've tried to make it as user-friendly as possible, it's still in the early stages of being updated, and may not work with your particular machine/setup.
+The code has been updated to (theoretically) support Windows OS, but so far it has only been tested on macOS mojave using MATLAB 2016-2018.
+Please see the bugs section for a full list of problems we are currently working on fixing.

-Report all bugs to Alex Teghipco @ alex.teghipco@uci.edu!
+Please email me if you run into any bugs or problems @ alex.teghipco@uci.edu!

 # Getting started
-1) Plop all of these files in any directory you want.
+1) Download and place all the toolbox into any directory.
-2) Open matlab and navigate to the brainSurfer folder.
+2) Open matlab and navigate to this directory (or add it to your path).
 2) Type 'brainSurfer' into the matlab command window to display the main GUI.
 Most functionality is contained within the plotUnderlay.m and plotOverlay.m functions in the ./scripts directory so you can use these to write your own scripts without relying on the GUI.

 # FAQ